 By Air

-Gulf Shores International Airport (GUF) is located approximately 24 miles from Perdido Key.
-This airport offers commercial service through Allegiant Airlines, providing select seasonal routes from popular cities, along with general aviation facilities.
+Gulf Shores International Airport (GUF), located about 24 miles from Perdido Key, is a 35–50 minute drive and offers seasonal Allegiant service along with full general aviation facilities.

-Both airports offer rental cars, rideshare services, and easy-to-navigate routes to Perdido Key.
+Both airports offer rental cars, rideshares, and easy driving routes to the island.

 By Boat